As part of National Braille Week, we invited braille user, Aj Ahmed, to tell us about his experiences of growing up with braille.

 Braille is a necessity.

-With SuperNova Magnifier and Screen Reader, you can choose the level of information you read on screen, including announcements of text style information.
+With SuperNova Magnifier & Screen Reader, you can choose the level of information you read on screen, including announcements of text-style information.
 As you're reading documents, emails, books or web pages, SuperNova has Monitor Markers to observe and announce - with speech or braille - a change that occurs elsewhere on your screen.

-SuperNova Magnifier and Screen Reader supports more than 50 literary and computer braille codes.
+SuperNova Magnifier & Screen Reader supports more than 50 literary and computer braille codes.
 It includes Unified English Braille Code as well as Grade I Uncontracted and Grade II contracted codes.

 SuperNova supports over 60 braille displays - including models from Optelec, Humanware, HIMS, Papenmeier and Orbit - simply plug in to use, read and type.